-According to the mechanism of CO2 hydrogenation [28], CO desorption is regarded as the rate-limiting step with activation energy of CO desorption from Pt and Pd much higher than from other metals [15].
-At low temperatures the active sites on metal surface are usually covered by CO which poisons or blocks the sites [29,30].
-Hence, CO desorption from the active sites is required to free sites catalyzing CO2 hydrogenation.
+According to the mechanism of CO_2 hydrogenation [37], CO desorption is regarded as an important step with activation energy of CO desorption from Pt and Pd much higher than from other metals [23].
+At low temperatures the active sites on metal surface are usually covered by CO which poisons or blocks the sites [38,39].
+Hence, CO desorption from the active sites is required to free sites catalyzing CO_2 hydrogenation.
 The operando DRIFTS results indicated that light and temperature affected CO desorption in different ways.
 Formed CO preferred to desorb from Pt{terrace} sites during heating while its distribution seem to be altered under additional light irradiation.

-Compared to the terrace sites, metal step sites are more coordinatively more unsaturated which is beneficial for CO adsorption [31,32].
+Compared to the terrace sites, metal step sites are more coordinatively more unsaturated which is beneficial for CO adsorption [40,41].
 To further reveal the interaction between CO and Pt, energies of CO adsorption on Pt{terrace} and Pt{step} sites were calculated by DFT.
 Adsorption geometries and the corresponding energies are shown in Fig. 7.
-Pt-C distances for CO adsorbed on Pt{terrace} and Pt{step} sites were 2.01 and 1.98 Å and the adsorption energies were -1.24 and -1.43 eV, respectively.
-This indicates that CO adsorbs stronger on Pt{step} sites than Pt{terrace} sites, consistent with IR results [33,34].
+Pt-C distances for CO adsorbed on Pt{terrace} and Pt{step} sites were 2.01 and 1.98 Å and the adsorption energies were -1.24 and -1.43 eV, respectively, which were similar to the reported -1.39 and -1.42 eV in the previous work [42].
+This indicates that CO adsorbs stronger on Pt{step} sites than Pt{terrace} sites, consistent with IR results [43,44].
 As shown in Fig. 5b and Fig. 6, light irradiation weakens the interaction between CO and Pt{step} sites.
 But, even after helium flushing CO on Pt{terrace} site with weaker bonding was still detected during the photothermal process in the range of 30 ~ 200 °C while the CO on Pt{step} site was not visible.
 This indicates that CO desorbed from Pt{step} sites while the produced CO accumulated on Pt{terrace} sites.
-Thus, with the light irradiation, produced CO first transfers from Pt{step} sites to Pt{terrace} sites and then desorbs from Pt{terrace} sites.
+Thus, with the light irradiation, produced CO first transfers from Pt{step} sites to Pt{terrace} sites and then desorbs from Pt{sterrace} sites.

 Fig. 7.
-Adsorption energies and Pt-C distances for CO adsorbed on a) Ptterrace and b) Ptstep
+Adsorption energies and Pt-C distances for CO adsorbed on a) Pt{terrace} and b) Pt{step}

-Based on the results mentioned above, the mechanism of light and temperature activation of CO desorption from Pt during CO2 hydrogenation is summarized in Fig. 8.
-CO2 and H2 are spontaneously converted to HCOOH due to the low activation energy [36].
+Based on the results mentioned above, main reactions occurring during CO_2 hydrogenation were summarized in eq.
+(2-5), and the mechanism of light and temperature activation of CO desorption from Pt during CO2 hydrogenation is summarized in Fig. 8.
+CO2 and H2 are spontaneously converted to HCOOH due to the low activation energy [46].
 Subsequently, HCOOH is decomposed to CO adsorbed on Pt{terrace} ($E{ads} = -1.24 \text{ eV}$) and Pt{step} ($E{ads} = -1.43 \text{ eV}$) sites.
 CO desorption is regarded as a crucial step during CO2 hydrogenation to free the active low-coordinated Pt step sites.
-Considering the weaker interaction between CO and Pt{terrace} sites, generated CO preferred to desorb from Pt{terrace} site in thermally activated CO2 hydrogenation process [27].
+Considering the weaker interaction between CO and Pt{terrace} sites, generated CO preferred to desorb from Pt{terrace} site in thermally activated CO2 hydrogenation process [36].
 On the contrary, additional light irradiation induced CO desorption from Pt{step} sites (with possible spillover to Pt{terrace} sites) as evidenced by operando DRIFTS.
 As a result, the interaction between CO and Pt site became weaker and further thermally activated CO desorption from Pt{terrace} site was facilitated.
-Hence we suggest that this, in turn, promotes CO2 hydrogenation [35,37], which should be further substantiated in future studies.
+Hence we suggest that this, in turn, promotes CO2 hydrogenation [45,47], which should be further substantiated in future studies.